 Persicaria punctata leaves can grow up to 6″ in length x 3/4″ wide.
 This threw me because the massive colony behind the chicken house had very few leaves over 4″ long.
 So, initially, I thought they were Persicaria hydropiper.
 They all have green stems which is certainly not a distinguishing feature of P. hydropiper.
 So, I was confused… But how could this colony be P. punctata with such short leaves?
 The keywords are they can grow “UP TO” 6″ long.

-As with Persicaria hydropiper, P. punctata has flowers sparsely distributed on their raceme with can be from 2-6″ in length.
+As with Persicaria hydropiper, P. punctata has flowers sparsely distributed on their raceme which can be from 2-6″ in length.
 I measured most of them at 6″ from the bottom of the first flower.
 A raceme is a long inflorescence with pedicellate flowers.
 GEEZ!
 One word leads to another.
 An inflorescence is the part of the plant with the flowers.
 I will describe the flowers more below…

 The stems of Persicaria punctata are green and glabrous (without hairs and smooth).
 Each leaf node has a fairly translucent ocrea (sometimes spelled ochrea) which is a sheath that surrounds the node.
 This ocrea is formed by the fusion of two stipules.
 A stipule is formed at the base of the leaf’s petiole.
 A petiole is a stem-like gizmo between the stem and base of the leaf.
 The nodes are usually reddish color and swollen.
 As you will see in a photo below, the ocrea may have cilia (bristles) that fall off with age.

 The racemes of Persicaria punctata, in my observations, can stand erect but often lean from one side or another.
 However, they are not “pendulous” as with P. hydropiper.